Ehlers-Kundt Conjecture about Gravitational Waves and Dynamical Systems

 are complete, i.e., defined on $I=\R$ (see Section \ref{s2.2}).
-That is, EK conjecture becomes fully equivalent (at least up to the mention to topology) to the following: \begin{quote} {\em For any potential $V(z,u), (z,u)\in\R^2\times \R$ such that the $u$-constant function $V(\cdot,u)$ is harmonic for each $u\in \R$, the trajectories of the dynamical system \eqref{e_v} are complete if and only if $V(\cdot,u)$ is an at most quadratic polynomial for each $u\in \R$.} \end{quote}
+That is, the EK conjecture becomes fully equivalent, at least up to the issue of topology, to the following (recall that $V$ is lower bounded if $H$ is upper bounded): \begin{quote} {\em For any potential $V(z,u), (z,u)\in\R^2\times \R$ such that the $u$-constant function $V(\cdot,u)$ is harmonic for each $u\in \R$, the trajectories of the dynamical system \eqref{e_v} are complete if and only if $V(\cdot,u)$ is an at most quadratic polynomial for each $u\in \R$.} \end{quote}